-Is your baby getting enough nutrients?
-If your baby is exclusively breastfeeding, you will need to supplement her with 400IU of vitamin D daily during that time.
+- Is your baby getting enough nutrients?
+If your baby is breastfeeding, you will need to supplement her with 400IU of vitamin D daily during that time.
 Check with your pediatrician.

 Month 4, Week 2 Tips

-Don’t wait too long to start solid foods.
-While it is acceptable to exclusively nurse for 6 months, babies older than six months may be more set in their ways and reluctant to take to new foods.
+- Don’t wait too long to start solid foods.
+While it is advisable to exclusively nurse for 6 months, once babies get much older than six months, they may be more set in their ways and reluctant to take to new foods.

 Teething may cause a low-grade fever or irritability, but a fever over 101 degrees Fahrenheit probably means an illness other than teething.
 See your doctor.

-Remember: While you’re breastfeeding, skip the alcohol.
+- Remember: While you’re breastfeeding, limit the alcohol.
 Experts advise not drinking if you’re breastfeeding.
 Questions?
 Ask your pediatrician.